liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-configuring-the-lcs-client.markdown

 Once a successful connection is established, some statistics and links are displayed.
 Here's a description of what's displayed:

-- Heartbeat Interval: The communication interval with LCS.
-For example, if this value is `00:01:00`, then the client communicates with LCS once every minute.
+- **Heartbeat Interval:** The communication interval with LCS.
+For example, if this value is `00:01:00`, the client communicates with LCS once every minute.
   This regular communication keeps the client's LCS connection alive, even when there's nothing else to report.
 - Message Task Interval: The interval at which the client checks LCS for new messages.
 For example, LCS messages are used to let the client know that new fix packs are available.
-- Metrics Task Interval: The interval at which server statistics and metrics are sent to LCS.
+- **Metrics Task Interval:** The interval at which server statistics and metrics are sent to LCS.
-- Last Message Received: The time the latest message was received from LCS.
+- **Last Message Received:** The time the latest message was received from LCS.
-- Connection Uptime: The duration of the client's connection with LCS.
+- **Connection Uptime:** The duration of the client's connection with LCS.
-- Project Home: Clicking this link takes you to this server's registered project.
+- **Project Home:** This link takes you to this server's registered project.
-- Environment: Clicking this link takes you to this server's registered environment.
+- **Environment:** This link takes you to this server's registered environment.
-- Server Dashboard: Clicking this link takes you to the server on LCS.
+- **Server Dashboard:** This link takes you to the server on LCS.
-- Disconnect: Disconnects this Liferay instance from LCS.
+- **Disconnect:** Disconnects this Liferay instance from LCS.
-- Reset Credentials: Removes the authorizing account from registration with LCS.
+- **Reset Credentials:** Removes the authorizing account from registration with LCS.
   It's important to note that your credentials are not human readable in the portal instance.
 This is because OAuth, which uses tokens, is used for authentication.